 We understand that a young person’s education is a vital part of their childhood and development.
 It is recognised that young people that come to live at our homes have had a disrupted education and may struggle to engage.
 It is an expectation that all our young people have an education provision in place and continuing opportunities to learn and develop.

-For our young people who are not able to access mainstream education, Calcot Services for Children are able to offer provision at their schools in Buckinghamshire, Eton Dorney Therapeutic School or at Huckleberry School in Oxfordshire.
+For our young people who are not able to access mainstream education, Calcot Services for Children are able to offer provision at their schools in Buckinghamshire, Eton Dorney Therapeutic School, The Mile House in Berkshire or at Huckleberry School in Oxfordshire.
 We are also able to offer Outreach in Education through our Exceed provision based in Berkshire.

-Huckleberry supports learning and development for primary aged children and Eton Dorney Therapeutic School for children aged 10-18 years.
+Huckleberry supports learning and development for primary aged children and both The Mile House and Eton Dorney Therapeutic School for children aged 10-18 years.

 Our school’s aims are to support and educate children with sensory, communication, cognitive and social, emotional and mental health needs.

 All of our schools afford young people a broad and balanced curriculum with therapy being central to the work they do.
 Through this holistic approach, children thrive and achieve well in our schools.